 - The House: I wipe down the counters with disinfectant after I handle the food.
 If a meal is particularly messy I also wipe/mop their feeding area.

-- The dogs: Their bowls are theirs and no one elses.
+- The dogs: Their bowls are theirs and no one else’s.
 That prevents germ sharing with us humans.
 I also wash them occasionally with soap.
-Their bowls not their bodies.
-Some people do like to clean their pets faces or folds after eating and that is fantastic.
+Their bowls, not their bodies.
+Some people do like to clean their pets’ faces or folds after eating and that is fantastic.
 I just don’t due to my dogs not being messy eaters and that I trust the meat sources I use.

 - The kids: I made this a section all its own due to having a kid myself.
 Now, I cheated and went the step-mom route and acquired mine when he was five.
-That was 9 years ago I am still in shock at the amount of things he could touch, unpack, feel, grab, and destroy in a day.
-So here is where cross contamination can be a real issue.
+That was 10 years ago I am still in shock at the number of things he could touch, unpack, feel, grab, and destroy in a day.
+So here is where cross-contamination can be a real issue.
 Especially if your little one is in the ‘put all the things in my mouth phase’.
 So here is what I did.
 I bought reusable containers with lids that looked nothing like any other container in the house.
 I then had him pick out a bunch of stickers he thought the dogs would like.
-We then did an afternoon craft were we decorated the dog’s containers together, put their defrosted meals in them, and picked out a special spot in the fridge that they will always be in.
+We then did an afternoon craft where we decorated the dog’s containers together, put their defrosted meals in them, and picked out a special spot in the fridge that they will always be in.
 Bam!
 Curiosity satisfied, visual reminder placed, and dog meals properly separated from our meals.
 While he was little I just supervised when he fed the dogs and made sure we washed our hands when he was done.

 My Favorite Natural Hacks

-In the end it really is just about not letting the meat sit out too long, wiping the counters, and washing your hands.
+In the end, it really is just about not letting the meat sit out too long, wiping the counters, and washing your hands.
 There was this great quote from a gal I met in a raw feeding group about how easy it is clean up after her dogs but I can’t find it now and have forgotten her name.
 Oh well, so much for my witty ending.